MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-tables-command.md

 `.create` `tables` *TableName1* ([columnName:columnType], ...) [`,` *TableName2* ([columnName:columnType], ...) ... ] [`with` `(` [`docstring` `=` *Documentation*] [`,` `folder` `=` *FolderName*] `)`]

-If any or all specifed tables already exist, the command will return success.
-Those specified tables which don't exist are created.
+If any or all specified tables already exist, the command returns success.
+Specified tables that don't exist are created.

 **Example**